 The Hope Street Hotel is just that – think exposed brick work, low lighting and Egyptian cotton covered beds.
 It’s location is ideal for a short break, sitting right in the heart of Liverpool’s Georgian neighbourhood.
 It’s own neighbours are some of the coolest and most cultural in the city, from the Liverpool Philharmonic Hall to the Everyman Theatre and two magnificent cathedrals that bookend Hope Street itself.

-Manchester has had a real foodie makeover in the past few years, from the painfully hip street food halls and bars of the Northern Quarter to gaining its first Michelin star in 40 years just last year.
+Manchester has had a real foodie makeover in the past few years, from the painfully hip street food halls and bars of the Northern Quarter to gaining its first Michelin star in 40 years two years ago.

 Manchester’s exclusion from the list was absolutely ridiculous as the city has so much to offer by way of culinary delights.
 But it was Mana, headed up by ex-Noma chef Simon Martin, that has propelled it into a bonafide foodie haven.
 The concept restaurant holds seasonality and local product at its heart and boasts satisfyingly, clean-lined mid-century interiors.
 In short: if you’re visiting the city, a table here is a must.